 Toxicity from each source of nonpoint runoff = 100 / NOEC = 100 / IWC = 100 / 100 = 1.0 TU where NOEC is the No Effect Concentration; IWC is the Instream Water Concentration and TU is Toxicity Units.
 It is not known if there are point sources existing that do not have a NPDES Permit.
 Using this approach, there is no assimilative capacity available for a discharge.
 The existing toxicity contribution to these segments from nonpoint sources is not known.
 However, if the application of this test in the field demonstrates that there is toxicity that can be attributed to a given area, appropriate BMPs will be applied.
 The toxicity associated with any nonpoint source cannot exceed 1.0 TU.

 Wasteload Allocation

-The toxicity wasteload allocation (WLA) for any dischargers to these segments will be determined as follows:
+The toxicity load allocation (LA) for nonpoint source runoff would be determined as follows:

 Toxicity from each point source = 100 / NOEC = 100 / IWC = 100 / 100 = 1.0 TU